dlurton/anode/README.md

 These are listed in roughly the order they will be implemented.
 The basic plan is to implement a core set of features found in most languages and that are needed for basic usefulness and then come back and add some (perhaps functional) special sauce.

+- Reference types
+- Strings and their various operations
 - Explicit return, for when an exit before the last expression of the function body is desired.
 Will use keyword `ret`
 - `for` loop
 - `switch` maybe with pattern matching.